-- Elective courses in Computer Information Systems or Computer Science
+- Four elective courses in Computer Information Systems (CIS) or Computer Science (CMCS)

 Learn more about the jobs for which the Computer Science certificate will prepare you.

-- Have any previous college transcripts sent to Simpson.
+- Have all previous college transcripts sent to Simpson.

 - Candidates must complete the Certificates and Specializations Application.